0xPARC/blob-e2e-poc/app-logic.md

 # Counter

-A counter that can be incremented by a numer smaller than 10 at each update.
+A counter that can be incremented by a number smaller than 10 at each update.

 ## Operations